LoansBot/loansbot/README.md

   been repaid by **amount**.
 Unlike the standard `$paid` command, this money does not automatically get rolled over to other loans if more than the original amount is specified.

+### Environment Variables

+- `APPNAME`: The application name for logging
+- `AMQP_HOST`: The hostname of the amqp service
+- `AMQP_VHOST`: The virtual host for the amqp service
+- `AMQP_PORT`: The port of the amqp service
+- `AMQP_USERNAME`: The username with the amqp service
+- `AMQP_PASSWORD`: The password with the amqp service
+- `AMQP_REDDIT_PROXY_QUEUE`: The name of the queue which the reddit proxy is
+- `AMQP_RESPONSE_QUEUE_PREFIX`: A prefix used for response queues by this service using within the amqp service.
+- `PGHOST`: Host for the database
+- `PGPORT`: Port for the database
+- `PGDATABASE`: Database name for the database
+- `PGUSER`: Username to login as for the database
+- `PGPASSWORD`: Password to login with for the database
+- `SUBREDDITS`: The subreddits that the loansbot listens to, separated by commas